wkxdavid/Pokedex/README.md

 # Full-Stack Interactive Pokemon Website Using React, Javascript, HTML, CSS

-This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.
-Currently, the code repository contains the .html and .css files for our project proposal for **PokeShop** and is hosted at https://info340-wkxdavid-pokedex.web.app/.
+Full-stack interactive website based on the Pokemon franchise that features a pokemon catalog and guessing game that allows for an coin system.
+Uses React along with other Javascript, HTML, and CSS which deploys to Firebase.

+Project was made for -Client-Side Web Development_ course at the UW iSchool.
+The webpage can be found here: https://info340-wkxdavid-pokedex.web.app/.